allenai/elastic/README.md

 ## Note
 Distributed training maintains batchnorm statistics on each GPU/worker/process without synchronization, which leads to different performances on different GPUs.
 At the end of each epoch, our distributed script reports averaged performance (top-1, top-5) by evaluating the whole validation set on all GPUs, and saves the model on the first GPU (throws away models on other GPUs).
 As a result, evaluating the saved model after training leads to slightly (<0.1%) different (could be either better or worse) numbers.
 In the paper, we reported the average performances for all models.
 Averaging batchnorm statistics before evaluation may lead to marginally better numbers.

+## Citation
+Please consider citing this paper if you find this project useful in your research.

+        @article{wang2019elastic,
+          title={ELASTIC: Improving CNNs with Dynamic Scaling Policies}, author={Huiyu Wang, Aniruddha Kembhavi, Ali Farhadi, Alan Yuille, Mohammad Rastegari}, journal={The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2019}
+        }

 ## Credits
   * ImageNet training script is modified from https://github.com/pytorch/pytorch
   * ImageNet distributed training script is modified from https://github.com/NVIDIA/apex